 Waterproof and Softshell Jackets for Outer Layer

 Outer layers are available in all sorts of designs to suit different needs.
-Some are so lightweight (such as packaway jackets), that they can be wrapped up and packed away in a pocket or supplied pouch, although they won’t have as strong a defence.
-Some are even designed with removable fleeces that will cover two layers with one item.
-For bottoms, we have a range of waterproof trousers that can be pulled on over existing trousers and even boots for a layer of rain protection at a moment’s notice.
+Some are so lightweight (such as waterproof packaway jackets), that they can be wrapped up and packed away in a pocket or supplied pouch, although they won’t have as strong a defence.
+Some, like 3 in 1 jackets, are even designed with removable fleeces that will cover two layers with one item.
+Take a look at our Women’s and Men’s Waterproof Winter Coats for more inspiration.

 Experiment yourself with different layers and you’ll find that adaptability is your friend.
 It’s not unusual to have to change layers multiple times throughout the day and you’ll be glad you took the time to build an outfit that suits the conditions.